molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 export function click<T>(
   fixture: ComponentFixture<T>,
   testId: string,
-  event: Partial<MouseEvent>
+  event: Partial<MouseEvent> | null
 ): void {
   const element = findEl(fixture, testId);
   element.triggerEventHandler('click', event);
 }
 ```

-This is the simplest possible implementation.
-We will expand the helper when required.

 The `click` helper can be used on every element that has a `(click)="…"` event handler.
 For accessibility, make sure the element can be focussed and activated.
 This is the case for buttons or links.

 Historically, the `click` event was specific to mouse input.
 Today, it is still triggered by a mouse click, but it transformed into a generic “activate” event.
 It is also triggered by a “tap” (touch input), keyboard input or voice input.

 So in your Component, you do not need to listen for touch or keyboard events separately.
 In the test, a generic `click` event usually suffices.

 Third, we write a testing helper that expects a given text content on an element with a given test id.